 Dominika Kostrova is a woman who has mastered the multi-task.
 From modelling to golfing, studying and working, she tells Sundried how she keeps up her fitness.

 I always need challenges in my life, I am insanely competitive, so sport and fitness suit my personality perfectly.
 It is so versatile, there is always something you can do better, there are so many different levels you can be at.
 You can choose the intensity you want to do it at.

-My lifestyle is very busy, with golf, modelling, studying and working I need to keep my energy levels up.
+My lifestyle is very busy with golf, modelling, studying, and working so I need to keep my energy levels up.
 And as we all know, exercise = more energy!

 I love that sometimes I have acres of beautiful landscapes to myself and the views are spectacular.
 If you try some of the Utah, Californian, Italian, Swiss, High Tatar’s golf courses, you will feel like you have died and gone to heaven.
 There is always some wildlife lurking around.

 I love that I can get down and dirty.
 Looking for lost balls in the ponds or bushes can prove to be a very difficult task.